rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Internal Error Handling

-All the eMMC HAL API's should return error synchronously as a return argument.
-HAL is responsible to handle system errors(e.g. out of memory) internally.
+All HAL APIs are designed to return all errors synchronously as part of their return arguments.
+The responsibility to manage system errors, such as memory shortages, lies internally with the caller.

 ## Persistence Model